 Watch the movement of the mind…

-“What habits or beliefs can I let go of, can I let die, in order to experience more clarity of mind?”
+“What habits or beliefs can I let go, can I let die, in order to experience more clarity of mind?”

 Give yourself some time to let any thoughts bubble to the surface in answer to this question.